 To be admitted to the third phase, principals must complete a rigorous application process that includes evidence of their impact on education at the district, state, and regional levels.
 These portfolios are evaluated by stakeholders in education from Arkansas as well as from out of state.
-Scorers received training through the Arkansas Leadership Academy.
+Scorers receive training through the Arkansas Leadership Academy.

 - Student Performance: An analysis of student academic achievement data

 - Principal Performance: An analysis of a portfolio created by the principal

 - School Performance: A site visit to gather evidence